justinrgarrard/world-of-naevis.net/docs/character_creation/background/piper.md

 # Piper

+You came to the City to broker information.
 You are a member of the Piper's Guild, a loose collective of traveling illusionists that carries news and entertainment between cities.
-Your guild is regularly contracted by interested parties to broker information, and your presence in the Canvaslands is unlikely to be accidental.

 **[Skill Proficiency](../../more/review/skills)**: Sleight of Hand, Performance